Read our in-depth guide to know about the different types of drums around the world.

 An acoustic drum set is what typically comes to someone’s mind when they think of drums.
 Nearly all popular genres of music include them.
 They come in various sizes and configurations depending on the genre of music and the drummer’s preference.
 Ludwig, TAMA, DW, and Gretsch are some of the most recognized acoustic drum brands known for their tone and durability.

-As the name states, these drums are typically used in rock or heavy metal genres and can pack a punch.
+As the name states, these types of drums are typically used in rock or heavy metal genres and can pack a punch.

 These drum kits typically have a large bass drum; usually 22″ x18″ big.
 In addition to these, a typical rock kit has three toms of sizes 12″,13″, and 16″ along with a snare drum that’s usually 14″ big.
 However, each drummer will customize his kit, and therefore, the setup will vary across artists.
 Power/Rock kits are larger than other kits and, therefore, louder, more powerful, and pack a lot of bass.